frn23434/birmingham-skips/replit.md

-# Isle of Wight Plumbing
+# Glasgow Electrical Services

 ## Overview

-This is a professional one-page business website for Isle of Wight Plumbing, a plumbing service company serving the entire Isle of Wight, UK.
-The site showcases services, service areas, and contact information in a clean, modern design.
+This is a professional one-page business website for Glasgow Electrical Services, an electrical service company serving the entire Glasgow area, UK.
+The site showcases electrical services, service areas, and contact information in a clean, modern design with a green color scheme.
 Built with React (Vite) on the frontend and Express.js on the backend, it features a modern UI using shadcn/ui components and Tailwind CSS.

 ## User Preferences